Home > Winter > Skiing

 Recycled Materials

 In 2023, Picture launched the Circular polyester made from upcycled fabric from factory scraps and used jackets (in a 60/40 ratio), to replace the brand’s bio-sourced polyester, because the upcycled textile offers a significant reduction in emissions and dependence on fossil fuels.
-For 2023-24, 80% of Picture’s winter outerwear is made with Circular polyester including the Picture Seen Jacket, which has 100% Circular Polyester in the fabric.
+Launching in 2023/2024, 80% of Picture’s winter outerwear is now made with Circular polyester including the Picture Women’s Seen Jacket, which has 100% Circular Polyester in the fabric.

 Another arm of the brand’s Ocean Bound program creates a polyamide using a minimum of 50% repurposed, abandoned fishing equipment: Nearly 10% of marine waste comes from the fishing industry’s ghost gear, reports Helly Hansen.
 Currently, the polyamide is sourced from buoys, turned into recycled nylon yarns, and utilized in Helly Hansen’s sailing apparel.
 In the future, snowsports products might incorporate the polyamide, too.